Filling your prescriptions

 After the costs you pay for prescriptions meets your prescription deductible, you will pay a copayment or coinsurance for your prescriptions (unless you are on an HSA-compatible plan).
 The amount of your copayment or coinsurance depends on your plan, on whether the pharmacy is in-network or out-of-network, and on the type of drug (see Drug tiers, below).

-When you log in to your MyHealth account, you can see your deductible balance (if you have a deductible) and any copayments or coinsurance you'll need to pay.
+In your MyHealth account, you can see your deductible balance (if you have one) and any copayments or coinsurance you'll need to pay.